BCom National Income of India Notes Study Material

 Net National Product (NNP) = GNP – Depreciation.

 - Income Method: It is also called as income received method.
-Under this method all incomes from employment and ownership of assets before taxation received from productive activities be counted.
+Under this method, all incomes from employment and ownership of assets before taxation received from productive activities be counted.
 This method consists in finding out the net income received by individual and business enterprises in the country during a year and adding them up.
-Various sectors like, small enterprises, commerce, transport and communication, banking and insurance, liberal arts, domestic activities, house property, public authorities and rest of the world is estimated by the Income Method.
+Various sectors like small enterprises, commerce, transport and communication, banking and insurance, liberal arts, domestic activities, house property, public authorities, and the rest of the world are estimated by the Income Method.
+(BCom National Income of India Notes Study Material)

 By adding up the contribution of all sectors to national income, an estimate of the net domestic product at factor cost is obtained.
 To this is added the new come from abroad and net interest taxes to arrive at the estimate of net income at current prices.
 This estimate is deflated at the prices base year chosen to obtain a series of national income at constant prices.